matloff/fastStat/README.md

-# fastStat: Fast Lane to Learning Statistics!
+# fastStat: All of REAL Statistics

 ## *"Quick intro to statistics for those who know probability"*